Mr Harm Barten

 Bernard Slippers |

-I did my BSc and MSc at Wageningen University in The Netherlands where I studied Biology, with a specialization in biological control of insects.
-During the bachelor I took part in the minor Ecology and Biological Control of Insects and during my master thesis I worked on geotaxis in the two-spot ladybird beetle, a natural enemy of aphids on lime trees.
-Besides that I did an internship at the North West University in Potchefstroom, where I studied the effect of host size on the development of a parasitoid of stemborers in maize.
+As an entomologist my interests involve insect diversity and biological control.
+This began when I started collecting insects at the age of 9 while visiting my grandfather in South Africa.
+Naturally following on this, I did my BSc and MSc at Wageningen University in The Netherlands where I studied Biology with a specialization in biological control of insects.
+During the bachelor I took part in the minor Ecology and Biological Control of Insects, and for my masters I did an artificial selection experiment on geotaxis behavior of the two-spot ladybird beetle, a natural enemy of aphids.
+Furthermore, I did an internship at the North West University in Potchefstroom, where I studied the effect of host size on the development of a parasitoid of stemborers in maize.

-To continue my career as an entomologist I started with a PhD at the University of Pretoria where I am working on biological control of Gonipterus sp. n.
-2, a major pest in Eucalyptus plantations.
-To control this pest the egg parasitoid Anaphes nitens was imported from Australia and released in South Africa in 1926.
-Although this introduction is generally seen as an example of successful classical biological control, the pest still remains of importance for the forestry industry today.
+At the moment I am doing my PhD in entomology in the Forestry & Agricultural Biotechnology Institute (FABI) at the University of Pretoria.
+I am working on biological control of the Eucalyptus Snout Beetle Gonipterus sp. n.
+2, a major pest in South African Eucalyptus plantations.
+To control this pest, the egg parasitoid Anaphes nitens was imported from the native range in Australia and released in South Africa in 1926.
+Although this introduction is generally seen as a main example of successful classical biological control, the pest remains of importance for the forestry industry today.
+From a literature review we found that several environmental factors are involved in (un)successful biocontrol of Gonipterus sp. n.
+2, such as climate change and variation in host trees.
+A lack of genetic diversity of A. nitens, due to a bottleneck at introduction, has been hypothesized to impair its ability to cope with the variable environment, sometimes resulting in the breakdown of biocontrol.